jothamgoh/jothamgoh.github.io/blog/_posts/2023-09-25-Post-1-WP-and-GitHub-v2.markdown

 ---
 categories: []
-date: '2023-09-25T00:14:00'
+date: '2023-09-25T00:18:00'
 permalink: ''
 tags: []
-title: Post 1 - WP and GitHub (v2)
+title: Post 1 - WP and GitHub (v3)
 ---

-Last Status: Upload to WordPress and GitHub<br />
+Last Status: Upload to WordPress and GitHub. <br />

-Expected Status: Let’s edit this in github and wordpress<br />
+Expected Status: Let’s edit this in github and wordpress….
+I want to see if the error was due to a retry<br />

 <br />